hanjos/mea-libris/README.md

 * Google demands the URL to be an exact match (scheme, host, port and path) with what's registered in the API Console; and
 * I don't know a sure-fire way to get all the information needed (*e.g.* the scheme isn't always there, so `mea-libris` defaults to `http`).

-So, as an escape hatch, `mea-libris` will use the contents of the `REDIRECT_URL` environment variable, if available.
+So, as an escape hatch, `mea-libris` will use the contents of the `GOOGLE_REDIRECT_URL` environment variable, if available.

 ## How do I build this?